Certseeds/algorithm-template-java/2018fall/lab_5/lab_5_1148/README.md

 If a substring appears 3 times at the beginning, the middle, and the end of a lyric, the substring is a punchline.

 But it’s hard for Hong to find a punchline.
-He wants you to help him to find the longest punchline in a song.
+He wants you to help him find the longest punchline in a song.

 There is no overlap among the substrings.